sydweisberg/3d-convex-hull/README.md

 - You can drag the objects around by left clicking, holding, and moving them around
 - The slider at the bottom of the screen moves the two objects closer together across the X coordinate
 - The convex hull is automatically calculated, and if two objects collide, collision detection will trigger

+## Algorithm Overview
+# Naive Convex Hull
+Input: List of points
+Output Faces of the convex hull
+# Incremental Convex Hull
+Input: List of points
+Output: Faces of the convex hull
+# Quickhull
+Input: List of points
+Output: Convex hull object (simplicies, vertices)
+# Naive Intersection
+Input: Two points of two convex hulls
+Output: Boolean, true if intersection, false if not
+# GJK
+Input: Points from the left and right convex hulls, position offsets of each convex hull
+Output: Boolean, true if collision, false if not, and distance between objects